 Collection Lasting Perfection Concealer in shade 1 – I have this in every shade and I love this concealer.
 A drugstore bargain that rivals most high-end concealers in terms of formulation and stating power.

-I smudge Maybelline EyeStudio Color Tattoo 24hr Cream Gel Eyeshadow in On-and-On Bronze on my eyelids every working day – it takes a few seconds of minimal effort but makes you look like you spent ages on a gorgeous, glossy eye: win win at 5:30am.
-However something swayed me to put the colour Fantasy in my basket.
+I smudge Maybelline EyeStudio Color Tattoo 24hr Cream Gel Eyeshadow in On-and-On Bronze on my eyelids every working day – it takes a few seconds of minimal effort but makes you look like you spent ages on a gorgeous, glossy eye: win-win at 5:30am.
+However, something swayed me to put the colour Fantasy in my basket.
 Needless to say, I don’t like it.
 The colour is great but it has huge chunks of glitter which I failed to notice when I quickly swatched in Boots.
 Grab and Go Fail.

-I restocked on my favourite Rimmel Exaggerate Lip Liners in the colours Eastend Snob and Addiction, and added the slightly gimmicky Rimmel London Insta Fix & Matte Powder to my basket as I hadn’t brought a translucent powder back with me, thinking I’d buy a cheap one and leave it.
+I restocked on my favourite Rimmel Exaggerate Lip Liners in the colours Eastend Snob and Addiction, and added the slightly gimmicky Rimmel London Insta Fix & Matte Powder to my basket as I hadn’t bought a translucent powder back with me, thinking I’d buy a cheap one and leave it.
 But I didn’t leave this back in the UK as from the first use I really love this powder.
 It’s finely milled so is beautiful on the skin and sets everything perfectly.
 It is completely white in the pan but doesn’t leave an ashy tone to my skin and it just seems to last amazingly well.
 I haven’t seen it here in Bangkok yet but when I do I’m definitely going to pick up another one at least.

 Narciso Narciso Rodriguez NARCISO Poudrée Eau de Parfum (50ml) £60

-I was given a sample of this perfume a year or so ago and adored it so my husband bought it for me in Duty Free in Abu Dhabi on our way back to Bangkok.
+I was given a sample of this perfume a year or so ago and adored it so my husband bought it for me in Duty-Free in Abu Dhabi on our way back to Bangkok.
 It’s my favourite intense musky kind of a fragrance with velvety jasmine, sensual woods and powdery musk notes.
 I just love it.

 So there it is, my beauty buys of Summer 2017.
-In the spirit of true disclosure I also brought deodorant and tampons back to Thailand with me!
+In the spirit of true disclosure, I also brought deodorant and tampons back to Thailand with me!
 Deodorant mainly because I didn’t have to spend 10 minutes in the shop checking for whitener and tampons because they’re so hard to get here and a gal just really misses Tampax!